daneedk/com.uc.heimdall/README.md

 ## Version 0.1.0
 * Initial public beta version

-Thanks to all testes of the alpha version!
+Thanks to all testers of the alpha version!

 Please remember, Heimdall is not intended to be a full blown security system.